BlueLabel10/DBM-Points-System/README.md

 ↦ Cash System:
 Every message that member sends in the server he receive 1 cash.
 He also can check how many cash he has by typing: !cash.
-Further more, he can check how many cash there is to some member by typing: !cash <@MentionMember> Members can send cash to other members by the command: !transfer <@MentionMember> Be careful, There is tax that takes 10% from the amount, but Premium members enjoy from NON-Tax. ;)
+Further more, he can check how many cash there is to some member by typing: !cash <@MentionMember> Members can send cash to other members by the command: !transfer <@MentionMember> <Amount>.

 ↦ Gambling System:
 By typing: !gamble The bot generate number and check if the member won or lose.